KaRae/NugetDemo/README.md

 ## Cleanup
 1. In VS, open package sources, remove your custom source
-2. Enable all sources you might have to disable
+2. Enable all sources you might had to disable earlier
 3. Close VS and delete the NugetDemo-master directory